-Any business owner will tell you that having a robust social media presence is essential for expansion and growth.
-I value the social channel tremendously in particular YouTube and Facebook because of the traffic that flows through them.
-For example, in one internet minute, 2.78M views occur on YouTube while Facebook experiences 701K+ logins.
-In other words, social media equates to superhighways of people to present information, products, and opportunities.
+Any successful business owner will tell you that having a robust social media presence is essential for expansion and growth.
+I value social media platforms tremendously such as YouTube and Twitter because of the traffic that flows through them.
+For example, in one internet minute, close to three million views occur on YouTube while Facebook experiences more than seven hundred thousand logins.
+In other words, social media platforms equate to superhighways of people to promote to.

-Way back in 2013, it was during my social media marketing infancy that I went on a hunt for a tool/service that would allow me to manage my activities more efficiently.
-I didn’t care to operate from each profile in isolation, I wanted to conduct my activities from a central platform.
-I discovered Hootsuite and have been using them since.
+Way back in 2013, during my social media marketing infancy, I went on a hunt for a tool/service that would allow me to manage my activities more efficiently.
+I didn’t want to operate from each profile in isolation.
+Instead, I wanted to conduct my activities from a single dashboard.
+Hootsuite met my needs, and I’ve been using them since.

 4 Benefits of Social Media Management Tools

-- Centralized control – manage all your social media activities and marketing from one place for efficiency and convenience.
+- Centralized control: you can manage all your social media activities and marketing from one place for efficiency and convenience.

-- Increased productivity through scheduling – automate some or all of your activities and leverage optimal posting time algorithms.
+- Increased productivity through scheduling: you can automate some or all of your activities and leverage optimal posting algorithms.

-- Analytics – get insights and engagement data from your social media profiles to enhance your strategic decision-making and sales prospects.
+- Analytics and reporting: you can get insights and engagement data from your social media profiles to enhance your strategic decision-making and sales prospects.

-- Team involvement – add employees and outsourced personnel to your account to help manage your social media efforts.
+- Team involvement: you can add team members to your account to help manage your social media activities.

-Hootsuite and Buffer make the shortlist of social media management tools for entrepreneurs, small, and large businesses.
-The essence of both is to enable and empower social media users to conduct activities across multiple platforms from one central interface or dashboard.
-Both offer free accounts with limited features, but for this comparison, we’ll assess which company offers the most value for $10 a month i.e. Hootsuite Pro vs. Buffer Awesome.
+Hootsuite and Buffer make the shortlist of social media management tools for entrepreneurs and marketers.
+Both tools enable and empower social media users to conduct activities across multiple platforms from one central interface.
+Both offer free accounts with limited features, but for this comparison, we’ll assess which company offers the most value for ten dollars a month.
+Let’s compare Hootsuite Pro vs. Buffer Awesome.

-Both services link to the big three in Facebook, Twitter, and LinkedIn.
-Furthermore, connectivity to Google+ Pages (not personal profiles) is also available for the one or two people who still use it.
-Hootsuite allows for direct connectivity to the all-important YouTube and Instagram platforms (how to post on Instagram from your PC) while Buffer counters with direct connectivity to female-centric Pinterest.
+Both services connect to the big four including Facebook, Twitter, LinkedIn, and Instagram.
+Furthermore, connectivity to Google+ Pages (not personal profiles) is available.
+Hootsuite allows for direct connectivity to YouTube, while Buffer counters with direct connectivity to female-centric Pinterest.

 Integrations & Apps

-Hootsuite offers 160+ free and paid apps through its app directory found within its dashboard including YouTube, Tumblr, VK, and other well-established software applications.
-Buffer’s 58 apps are found externally of its panel on a web page with Zapier being the most important one.
-Zapier is a third party app that connects 50+/- apps to Buffer with several useful apps listed.
+Hootsuite offers 160+ free and paid apps through its app directory including Tumblr, VK, and other well-established software applications.
+Buffer’s sixty apps are found externally of its panel on a web page with Zapier being the most vital one.
+Zapier is a third party app that connects roughly fifty apps to Buffer.

-By far the most critical and decisive feature in the Hootsuite vs. Buffer debate surrounds bulk scheduling.
-Hootsuite allows users to schedule up to 350 posts via an excel spreadsheet.
-Bulk scheduling on Buffer is possible through two apps and tops out at 100 posts.
-Hootsuite gains a significant advantage here as I use this function religiously to upload hundreds of tweets and posts weekly to my various profiles.
-This marketing automation functionality gives me presence around the clock which is highly desirable.
+Hootsuite gains the advantage as I use this function religiously to upload hundreds of tweets and posts weekly to my various profiles.
+This marketing automation functionality gives me presence around the clock, which is highly desirable.

 Analytics & Reporting

-I’m not an analytics geek regarding social media, but I know many users find this information valuable.
-Basic analytics and customizable reporting is available through Hootsuite, but not available through Buffer’s Awesome plan.
+I’m not an analytics geek regarding social media, but I know many users find reports valuable.
+Basic analytics and customizable reporting is available through Hootsuite Pro, but not available through Buffer’s Awesome plan.

 Free Trial Period

-Hootsuite offers a free 30-day trial to Buffer’s seven days (Buffer does provide 30-days for more expensive plans).
+Hootsuite offers a free 30-day trial to Buffer’s seven days.